Introduction: The Importance of Expat Retirement Planning

 Here is an example of an Investment Platform that Hampton Bridge provide.

-This Bond, or Platform is known as “Open Architecture” meaning that you can literally hold any form of investment within it.
-Expat retirement planning should be about aiming for a broad range of ETFs and Mutual Funds and something uncorrelated to the market such as a Hedge or Futures Fund.
+This Bond, or Platform, is known as “Open Architecture”, meaning you can hold any investment within it.
+Expat retirement planning should be about aiming for a broad range of ETFs and Mutual Funds and something uncorrelated to the market, such as a Hedge or Futures Fund.

 The Portfolio Bond/Investment Platform is just an account/wrapper that is empty when purchased.
 The choice of the investments that are put inside it will determine your success.